Each of us face adversity in this life. It’s how we face adversity and what we understand about it that makes all the difference.

 The Christian life is a place of Higher learning—receiving our instruction from the Most High. : )

-My first experience facing adversity without the option of escaping through my addiction, was at the Reformers Unanimous School of Discipleship
+My first experience facing adversity without the option of escaping through my addiction, was at the faith-based recovery home for women.

 In an earlier post, I shared how one of the first things I noticed there was the other ladies saying the phrase, “cast it down.”
 Another phrase they used was, “count it all joy.”